GinoPane/PHPolyglot/README.md

 ### IBM Watson Text-to-Speech

 Please check the [list of supported languages and voices](https://console.bluemix.net/docs/services/text-to-speech/http.html#voices).
 IBM Watson TTS requires API credentials for authorization.
 Create your TTS project [there](https://www.ibm.com/watson/services/text-to-speech/) and get your API-specific credentials.
-API is free to use with limitations (10 000 characters per month).
+API is free to use with limitations (up to 10 000 characters per month).

 Possible ToDos
 ==============